Table of Contents

-Land Surveying is an important branch of surveying used extensively throughout the world.
-Land surveying may be defined as the technique or science of determining the relative terrestrial position of points or three-dimensional position of points and the angles and distances between them.
+Land surveying may be defined as the technique or science of determining the relative terrestrial position of points or the three-dimensional position of points and the angles and distances between them.

 The main uses of land surveying can be listed as follows:

 1. Determination of the position of various features on the surface of the earth.

 2. Determination of precise location all over the globe.

 3. Preparation of topographic maps with a high degree of accuracy.

 4. Demarcation of the boundary lines for ownership purposes, international boundaries, etc.